5-year-old sneaks out with friend to ‘buy toys’ at night; driver rescues them from busy highway

 “The first thing I saw was Zoey, their chocolate lab, standing right in the middle of the road,” said Breckenridge.

-Breckenridge was on his way home from the casino with his fiancé last Saturday night when they immediately slammed on the brakes of their car.
+Breckenridge was on his way home from a casino with his fiancé last Saturday night when they immediately slammed on the brakes.
 Their car stopped just in time to see Paislee Parris and her 6-year-old friend running after the dog; they were carrying a little light.

 “Come to find out it was her little baseball bat that had a little light on the end and it was going to show her the way as they were going to go on their adventure,” he said.